 - A declining click rate tells you fewer people interacted with a simulation, but it doesn’t tell you whether employees are detecting real threats or just avoiding obvious test emails.

 And phishing simulations themselves can reinforce this illusion.
-If they are predictable, infrequent, or too easy, they become something employees learn to “pass” - not something that builds real detection skills.
+If they are predictable, infrequent, or too easy, they become something employees learn to “pass” without building real detection skills.

 Over time, this creates a subtle but important shift in how programs are run:

-- Success becomes high completion, not behavior change
+- Success gets redefined as high completion instead of behavior change

 The result is a program that looks healthy on a dashboard, but doesn’t necessarily reduce the likelihood or impact of a real attack.
 Even when the metrics look strong, they can still be hiding large areas of unmeasured risk.